2023 North Country Regional Business Plan Competition Hosted by Clarkson University

 The North Country Regional Business Plan Competition (NCRBPC) brings students from schools across the region to compete for monetary awards to help develop their ideas and concepts.
 Students will pitch their ideas and ventures to a group of esteemed judges who will evaluate companies according to a select criteria and will focus their deliberations around the sustainable viability of each venture.

-The NCRBPC is a regional qualifier for the New York State competition and will be held on Wednesday, April 1, 2022.
+The NCRBPC is a regional qualifier for the New York State competition and the final competition event will be held on Thursday, April 27, 2023 in Syracuse, New York.
 The top two teams in each track from the 10 regional competitions across the state are eligible to advance to the statewide competition as determined by the panel of judges.